coscienza A cheerful girl holds a flag during a lively outdoor protest, celebrating cultural identity.

-The article from Follow The Algorithm cracked something I thought was solid.
-It talks about Palestine, yes — but not the geopolitical one, rather the Palestine that floods our feeds: protests, carousels, drone footage with a sad piano soundtrack.
-A Palestine that’s become content.
-Symbol.
-Brand.
+Follow The Algorithm cracked something I thought was solid.
+It talks about Palestine, yes — but not the geopolitical one; the one flooding our feeds: protests, carousels, drone shots with a melancholic piano.
+A Palestine turned into content.
+A symbol.
+A brand.

-And while I scrolled, it hit me: It wasn’t the tragedy shaking me — it was the performance.
-And I was right there in it, part of a global emotional choreography dressed up as consciousness.
+And as I scrolled, it hit me: it wasn’t the tragedy that shook me — it was the performance.
+And there I was, part of a global emotional choreography disguised as conscience.

 “Is your anger a choice or a reflex?”

-“Are you acting out of awareness or out of algorithm?”
+“Do you act out of awareness or out of algorithm?”

-That’s when it clicks: the fight is real — but the way we live it is compromised.
+That’s when it lights up: the struggle is real — but the way we live it is compromised.

-We exist in a world where every emotion risks being UX-driven, optimized for engagement, tailor-made for reels and stories.
-Our political identities have become an extension of our online avatars.
+We live in a world where every emotion risks being UX-driven, optimized for engagement, tailored to reels and stories.
+Our political identities have become extensions of our online avatars.
 A temporary skin.
 A badge.
-A vibe.
+A mood.

-We’re handed a role to perform outrage.
+We’re assigned a role to perform indignation.
 But who wrote the script?
-How many of our stances are truly thought out, processed, fought for?
-And how many are just emotional shortcuts in a timeline?
+How many of our stances are truly pondered, worked through, fought for?
+And how many are mere emotional shortcuts in a timeline?

-This isn’t a criticism of the Palestinian cause — that would be way too easy.
-It’s a criticism of the automated way we adopt causes.
+This isn’t a critique of the Palestinian cause — that would be too easy.
+It’s a critique of the automated way we adopt causes.
 More aesthetic than ethical.
-A ready-to-wear kind of activism.
+Prêt-à-porter activism.

 In a world addicted to immediacy, slowing down to doubt is already a revolution.
-Even doubting yourself.
+To doubt yourself.
 Especially yourself.

 Because if your mind is the battlefield, the algorithm has already launched the attack.